 Air handlers and furnaces don't normally pair together.
-If you have a furnace you probably don't need to think about an air handler.
-Air handlers tend to be used with heat pumps and help manage air flow throughout the home.
+If you have a furnace you shouldn't need to think about an air handler.
+Air handlers tend to be paired up with heat pumps and help manage air flow throughout the home.
 Some air handlers also provide backup heating and cooling parts to help out the heat pump.
 A furnace works a little differently.
-Instead of an air handler, furnaces have included blowers that move the warmed air into your ductwork and disperse through your home.
+Instead of an air handler, furnaces have included blowers that move the hot air into your ductwork and disperse through your home.
 Since furnaces have combustion chambers and create heat, they don't need some of the parts you'll find in a typical air handler.

-Understanding all of your home’s heating and cooling parts for the Ocala climate is probably a little idealistic, but there are a few things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Service Experts a call at 352-414-4006 or set up a free appointment online today.
+Understanding all of your home’s heating and cooling parts for the Ocala climate is probably a little idealistic, but there are a number of things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at Service Experts a call at 352-414-4006 or set up a free appointment online today.